lumina-desktop/lumina-docs/lumina.rst

 * **Back:** click to return to the start menu.

-**Leave:** click this entry in order to "Suspend" (if the operating system supports it, press the system's power button to login and resume operation) "Restart System" (if the user has permission), "Power Off system" (if the user has permission), "Sign Out User", or to go "Back" to the system menu.
+**Leave:** click this entry in order to "Suspend System" (if the operating system supports it, press the system's power button to login and resume operation) "Restart System" (if the user has permission), "Power Off system" (if the user has permission), "Sign Out User", or to go "Back" to the system menu.
 Alternately, click the "lock" icon next to "Leave" to lock the system and return it to a login prompt.

-.. note:: On a PC-BSD system which is in the middle of applying updates, the shutdown and restart options will be disabled and a note will indicate that updates are in progress.
+.. note:: On a PC-BSD system which is in the middle of applying updates, the shutdown and restart options will be disabled until the updates are complete and a note will indicate that updates are in progress.

 .. _Panel and System Tray: